dg-gh/welp_library/README.md

 - **welp_multipool_resource.hpp** : Provide a multipool memory resource (with and without thread sync) backing an allocator.
 - **welp_threads.hpp** : Provide a thread pool that avoids std::future, std::result_of, std::invoke_result, and can avoid dynamic allocations if the functions launched as asynchronous tasks don't take too many arguments by using a fixed buffer for tasks.
 It can queue tasks at the end or the beginning of the waiting line depending on the desired level of priority.
 - **welp_timer.hpp** : Provides classes for scheduling timings.

+Every file has its own mandatory includes and can include more with some preprocessor macros.
+However, for every file welp_name.hpp, the macro WELP_NAME_INCLUDE_ALL will include all the necessary headers without hardware specifics to unlock all the possible options.
+A full include would be done like this :

+	#define WELP_NAME_INCLUDE_ALL
+	#include "welp_name.hpp"